How to: Add and Delete Registry Values in the Registry Editor

 A value name is added to the value pane and the default name is highlighted.

-In the Properties window (press CTRL+W, CTRL+P to view), select the Value property and type a value.
-Value in the Properties window corresponds to Data in the Windows Registry Editor (regedit.exe).
+In the Properties window, select the Value property and type a value.

 To remove a registry value

-Select the value name in the value pane of Registry Editor, and click Delete from the Edit menu.
+Select the value name in the value pane of the Registry Editor, and choose Delete from the Edit menu.